-‘Reed Psychology’ is a private psychology / psychotherapy practice located in Crows Nest which specialises in the provision of high quality and strictly confidential services in counselling and psychotherapy for individuals, couples and families as well as professional clinical supervision, workshops and seminars.
+‘Reed Psychology’ is a private psychology / psychotherapy practice located in Crows Nest which specialise in the provision of quality and strictly confidential services in counselling and psychotherapy for individuals, couples and families as well as professional clinical supervision, workshops and seminars.

 Michael Reed is the Principal Psychologist at ‘Reed Psychology’.
 Michael has been practicing as a clinical social worker, consultant psychologist and psychotherapist for over 35 years.
 He is a Registered Psychologist and Authorised Supervisor with the Psychology Board of Australia as well as an Accredited Clinical Social Worker and Foundation Member of the Australian College of Social Work, Clinical Division (Mental Health).
 Michael is also a registered Medicare and WorkCover (NSW) provider.

 Michael has worked with individuals, couples, families, groups and communities across a variety of public and private health care, educational and organisational settings.
 Michael was in part-time private practice for over 15 years before commencing full-time private practice in 1998.
 Prior to commencing full-time private practice Michael held a number of senior clinical, research and consultancy positions at The Children’s Hospital (Camperdown and Westmead), Westmead Hospital and the Department of Children and Adolescent Psychiatry, The Royal North Shore Hospital.

 Michael was awarded a PhD by the Faculty of Medicine (Psychiatry), University of Sydney in 1995.